Within the last 15 years, cloud computing has become a must-have for almost every company developing or using …

 To raise awareness of the threats that lurk in the cloud world, below we present five common security threats in the cloud and illustrate their risks with real-world examples.
 The five identified threats are based on the Cloud Security Alliance Report Top Threats to Cloud Computing - The Egregious 112, the OWASP Serverless Top 103, and the Cloud Native Computing Foundation Security Whitepaper4:

 Table Of Contents

 A leading cause of data breaches are cloud (security) misconfigurations, enabling data breaches, or the corruption of company networks.
 Cloud resources like micro-services, object and database storage solutions, or networking components are the subject of such misconfiguration.
 Typical examples of misconfigurations are:

-- unencrypted data storage or containers
+- unencrypted data storage

 - publicly accessible data storage